openlookeng/hetu-core/hetu-docs/en/connector/hive-gcs-tutorial.md

 data access.
 There are two possible solutions to this problem:

 -   Run openLooKeng service and Hive service as the same user.
--   Make sure Hive GCS configuration includes a`fs.gs.reported.permissions` property with a value of `777`.
+-   Ensure Hive GCS configuration includes a`fs.gs.reported.permissions` property with a value of `777`.

 Accessing GCS Data From openLooKeng for the First Time
 -----------------------------------------------